biolink/biolink-model/docs/index.md

      * [bonferonni adjusted p value](bonferonni_adjusted_p_value.md) - The Bonferroni correction is an adjustment made to P values when several dependent or independent  statistical tests are being performed simultaneously on a single data set.
 To perform a Bonferroni  correction, divide the critical P value (α) by the number of comparisons being made.
 P is always italicized and  capitalized.
 The actual P value* should be expressed (P=.
 04) rather than expressing a statement of inequality  (P<.
 05), unless P<.
  * [aggregator knowledge source](aggregator_knowledge_source.md) - An intermediate aggregator resource from which knowledge expressed in an Association was retrieved downstream of the original source, on its path to its current serialized form.
  * [anatomical context qualifier](anatomical_context_qualifier.md) - A statement qualifier representing an anatomical location where an relationship expressed in an association took place (can be a tissue, cell type, or subcellular location).
  * [aspect qualifier](aspect_qualifier.md) - Composes with the core concept to describe new concepts of a different ontological type. e.g. a process in which the core concept participates, a function/activity/role held by the core concept, or a characteristic/quality that inheres in the core concept.
+The purpose of the aspect slot is to indicate what aspect is being affected in an  'affects' association.
      * [object aspect qualifier](object_aspect_qualifier.md)
      * [subject aspect qualifier](subject_aspect_qualifier.md)
  * [associated environmental context](associated_environmental_context.md) - An attribute that can be applied to an association where the association holds between two entities located or occurring in a particular environment.
 For example, two microbial taxa may interact in the context of a human gut; a disease may give rise to a particular phenotype in a particular environmental exposure. # TODO: add examples of values for this property.
  * [association slot](association_slot.md) - any slot that relates an association to another entity
      * [FDA adverse event level](FDA_adverse_event_level.md)
      * [FDA approval status](FDA_approval_status.md)
      * [aspect qualifier](aspect_qualifier.md) - Composes with the core concept to describe new concepts of a different ontological type. e.g. a process in which the core concept participates, a function/activity/role held by the core concept, or a characteristic/quality that inheres in the core concept.
+The purpose of the aspect slot is to indicate what aspect is being affected in an  'affects' association.
          * [object aspect qualifier](object_aspect_qualifier.md)
          * [subject aspect qualifier](subject_aspect_qualifier.md)
      * [associated environmental context](associated_environmental_context.md) - An attribute that can be applied to an association where the association holds between two entities located or occurring in a particular environment.
 For example, two microbial taxa may interact in the context of a human gut; a disease may give rise to a particular phenotype in a particular environmental exposure. # TODO: add examples of values for this property.
-     * [association type](association_type.md) - connects an association to the category of association (e.g. gene to phenotype)
      * [catalyst qualifier](catalyst_qualifier.md) - a qualifier that connects an association between two causally connected entities (for example, two chemical entities, or a chemical entity in that changes location) and the gene product, gene, or complex that enables or catalyzes the change.
      * [chi squared statistic](chi_squared_statistic.md) - represents the chi-squared statistic computed from observations
      * [clinical modifier qualifier](clinical_modifier_qualifier.md) - the method or process of administering a pharmaceutical compound to achieve a therapeutic effect in humans or animals.